Some of the common questions which we've been asked about participating in the event.

-You will be notified of the times of the Ride Briefings and your Team’s start times closer to the event.
-It is likely that the Night Riders and Day Timers will have the opportunity to attend a Ride Briefing on the Friday night before the event, as well as on the Saturday morning before the start.
+You will be notified of the times of the Ride Briefings and your Team’s start times closer to the event via e-mail.
+It is compulsoty that all Riders and Support Crew will attend the Ride Briefing on the Saturday morning before the start.

 Tri-bars are not suitable for bunch riding.
 You cannot use them in the M2M.

-It is an award presented at the finish in Port Fairy, which recognizes a person involved with the Murray to Moyne who has made a major contribution to their chosen Health Service.
+It is an award presented at the finish in Port Fairy, which recognizes a person involved with the Murray to Moyne who has made a major contribution to their chosen Team or Health Service.
 This person may be a Rider, Support Crew or a major fundraiser.
 Any team can nominate someone they feel worthy of the Graham Woodrup Award.
 Please make sure you read the Award Criteria and follow the application instructions.